ishitakarandikar/ishitakarandikar.github.io/README.md

 ## Network Services
 ### DHCP [Dynamic Host Configuration Protocol]
-Responsible for giving your wokrstation an IP Address when it first is plugged into the network.
+Responsible for giving your workstation an IP Address when it first is plugged into the network.
 IP are an identifier for your device on the network.
 Operates at the network layer.
 <br>Instead of having users to configure this or configure them manually, we often times will use a DHCP server to do this.
 Cable modem or cable router or wireless access point, all these devices have the capabilities to offer a DHCP server.
 That way, when you turn on your device or you connect it to the wireless network or you plug into the wired network, it automatically gets and IP address.
 <br><br>
 So, when we plug-in the client into the network, we are going to send out a discover message.
 The DHCP server then is going to reply with something called an offer message.
 Offer message is going to have a IP address, subnet mask, default gateway, DNS server, possibly some other information as well.
-Client will respon back and accept that offer.
+Client will respond back and accept that offer.
 Server then will respond back with acknowledgement.
 <br><br>
 Port : 67/68
 ### DNS [Domain Name System]